TommyMart/QuizNight_Terminal_App/readme.md

 ![List Headings](images/listhaedings.png)

-Because the file was open with ```with``` the file does not need to be closed.
+Because the file was opened with ```with``` the file does not need to be closed.
 This then seperates the scores into their topics, this is important so that the board can display the highest scores for all topics and not just the highest overall.
 This is achieved by using a for loop, and if the first index ```i[0]``` equals 1 for example, ```i[2]``` username, now index 0, and ```float(i[1])```, now index 1, are appended to the music topic list - and the same for all other list topics.
+Topic is not added because it has already been used to seperate the data into their topic lists.

-Once the loop has appened all the rows data to their corresponding topic lists, the lists are then sorted using the .sort method and in reverse based on index 1, ```x[1]``` or scores, so that the highest scores are at the start of the list and lowest at the end.
+Once the loop has appended all the rows data to their corresponding topic lists, the lists are then sorted using the .sort method and in reverse based on index 1, ```x[1]``` or scores, so that the highest scores are at the start of the list and lowest at the end.

-List comprehension is then used to extract the first 3 highest scores in each list. ```list[:3]``` iterates over the first three lists, or highest three scores, within the list and display their scores or index 1. ```score[1]:.2f``` means that only two decimal points will be displayed of the float, the rest will be cut off.
+List comprehension is then used to extract the first 3 highest scores in each list. ```list[:3]``` iterates over the first three lists, or highest three scores, within the parent list and displays their scores or index 1. ```score[1]:.2f``` means that only two decimal points will be displayed of the float, the rest will be cut off.
 Index 0 is also displayed, which as mentioned previously, is now username in this new list.
+This enables users to know who achieved the high scores, which is crucial in a competative game environment.

-These results are then printed to the termal as a rich package module table in different colours.
+These results are then printed to the termal as a rich external package module table in different colours for 1st, 2nd and 3rd.

 ![High Scores Board](images/highscores.png)